easegress-io/easegress/doc/reference/filters.md

   body: "this is body"
 ```

-Although `template` is a string, its content should be following YAML format.
+Although `template` is a string, its content should follow the YAML format.
 For example:

 ```yaml
 template: |